ipfs/specs/IPIP/0000-template.md

 The resulting specification should be detailed enough to allow competing, interoperable implementations.

+When modifying an existing specification file, this section should provide a summary of changes.
+When adding new specification files, list all of them.

 ## Test fixtures

 List relevant CIDs.
 Describe how implementations can use them to determine specification compliance.
-This section can be skipped if IPIP does not deal with the way IPFS handles content-addressed data.
+This section can be skipped if IPIP does not deal with the way IPFS handles content-addressed data, or the modified specification file already includes this information.

 ## Design rationale